schoeberl/wildcat/README.md

 ### Quickstart to install the tools on Ubuntu:

-Should be installed with apt-get:
+Should be best installed with apt-get:

-    sudo apt install gcc-riscv64-linux-gnu
+    sudo apt-get install -y gcc-riscv64-unknown-elf

+#### Build from source

 If you want to compiler them from source, here are some notes: